-Males and females look almost identical, and at first glance, you won’t be able to tell them apart.
+At first glance, males and females look almost identical, and you won’t be able to tell them apart.
 But it is important to know how to recognize bed bugs so you don’t mistake them for another bug as a growing infestation can be hard to get rid of.

 Both sexes have the same features:

 - Brownish-red in color with oval-shaped bodies that look similar to an apple seed.

 - They have a flat body when unfed but swells, lengthens, and darkens in color when feeding.